If You Don’t Start These 10 Habits, You Won’t Be Successful

 There are three primary ways to get this kind of perspective.
 The first comes from a coach or mentor.
 Have them walk you through your life as they see it, framing your vision and definition of success in the context of your daily life.
 That will help you isolate the obstacles that are slowing you down.

 The second way is through friends and family.
 These are the people who know you well and care about you.
-They WANT to see you succeed, so they WANT to help you find the surest path to success.
-If they’re honest and upfront—as anyone who cares about you should be—then they will be able to show you both your strengths and weaknesses.
+They WANT to see you succeed and help you find the surest path to success.
+If they’re honest and upfront—as anyone who cares about you should be—then they can show you your strengths and weaknesses.

 Lastly, it’s important to look at yourself from the outside in.
-You can do that by walking through the exercises in the Perfect Life Retreat Videos, or filling out my 90-day planner.
-In either case, you’ll be able to see yourself with a measure of objectivity and focus that you just didn’t have before.
+You can do that by walking through the exercises in ETR University, or filling out my 90-day planner.
+In either case, you’ll be able to see yourself with a measure of objectivity and focus that you didn’t have before.

 2. Clear Your Head Clutter